GuduleLapointe/w4os-test/README.md

 Yes, it works too.
 Use OpenSim database credentials when requested for Robust credentials.

-### Why can't I change my avatar name?
+### Can I change an avatar name or delete an avatar?

-This is an OpenSimulator design limitation.
-Regions rely on cached data to display avatar information, and once fetched, these are never updated.
+No. This is an OpenSimulator design limitation.
+Regions rely on cached data to display avatar information, and once fetched, these are often never updated.
 As a result, if an avatar's name (or grid URI btw) is changed, the change will not be reflected on regions already visited by this avatar (which will still show the old name), but new visited region will display the new one.
 This could be somewhat handled for a small standalone grid, but never in hypergrid context.
 There is no process to force a foreign grid to update its cache, and probably never will.

 ## Screenshots